 This method entails inhaling air via your nose while exhaling through your mouth with your tongue and cheeks.

 The vibration of your lips produces the droning beat specific to the didgeridoo.
 Playing this instrument regularly helps treat sleep apnea and it’s terrible symptoms.

 Grab your Didgeridoo (click to check current prices on Amazon Prime) for under $30!
-Hand-fired, 4.5 stars and hundreds of reviews can’t be wrong!
+Hand-fired, Almost 5 stars and hundreds of reviews can’t be wrong!

 12. Sleeping on the floor